 You’re probably thinking these drugs are a nightmare.
 They are, but I have benefited from some.
 Sodium Valproate has helped with my mood problems.
 I have what is referred to as rapid cycling, sometimes ultra-rapid cycling or even ultra-ultra rapid cycling.
 My moods can change dramatically from hour-to-hour, sometimes minute-to-minute.
 Another reason why I find it so difficult to get anything done and prefer not to leave the house.
 The anti-depressant Sertraline helps with the sadness aspect of depression and may help keep suicidal thoughts at bay.
 I have regular intrusive suicidal thoughts, but the main time I think about suicide is when I think about what would happen if I were found “fit-for-work” by the Department for Work and Pensions (DWP) or lost my PIP award.

 Now here’s a thing, I have a very limited history with street drugs.
-I smoked cannabis on a few dozen occasions until the age of 19 when I went into an avid reading phase.
+I smoked cannabis a handful of times before the age of 19 when I went into an avid reading phase.
 I found that I couldn’t read while stoned so I quit.
-After that, virtually nothing.
+After that, nothing.
 At times I have been surrounded by people taking drugs: heroin addicts in squats, ecstasy freaks on building sites, cocaine snorters while working in restaurants.
 I just haven’t got into it.
 I think it’s because I’m so neophobic.
 I’m 52 and I have never tried sushi.
 I bought my first ever pair of sunglasses in May this year and apart from trying them on in M&S I can’t bring myself to wear them.

 I have stopped drinking alcohol.
 When I worked as a waiter I used to have to drink a bottle of wine after every shift just to calm down.
-It seemed like a lot at the time, but many women now drink more during an episode of The Great British Bake Off.
+It seemed like a lot at the time, but many women now drink more during an episode of Strictly.

 When it comes to using substances I should point out that I may have been the world’s most enthusiastic chain-smoker.